nsbarr/xx/prep/tenplotpoints.md

 Xiang Xiang wakes at dawn to find a female panda tiptoing away from his camp.
 He recognizes her as the panda whose face he saw at the Preserve.
 She has been leaving him food.

 ##The Reconstruction Test
+Maybe Xiang Xiang teams up with the female panda, sets up a home, gets revenge on the three monkeys who end up becoming pals with them.

 ##All is Lost
+This is where I think Xiang Xiang gets attacked by some wild pandas and knocked out.

+#Act III

+#On the Offensive
+Well this isn't really the offensive so much, but I think when Xiang Xiang comes to